Set Up Your Project

 The dominant brand in your category, even if they're not a direct competitor.
 AI platforms often default to recommending category leaders.

-Example: A niche toothpaste brand should track Colgate even if they don't compete directly on every product.
+Example (SaaS): A niche project management tool should track Notion and Asana even if they don't compete on every feature.

 Emerging Challengers